alejio/alejio.github.io/_posts/2019-09-02-hiring-machine-learning-engineers-part-1.md

 1. They can participate and outline Data Science-related requirements to Engineers building out data infrastructure and pipelines; and
 2. they are capable of building end-to-end prototype workflows, thus setting the ground for Data Scientists to become quickly productive.

 But if the business has not ironed out its data infrastructure,  Data Scientists are not the right hire in the short term.
 Data is oxygen for them, and its absence is detrimental for both job satisfaction and productivity.
 In the longer term, the infusion of a scientific mindset and the value-add provided by Data Scientists can become a major asset and a differentiator for businesses.
-But in most cases that comes later in the journey: in the meanwhile, avoid becoming a trophy Data Scientist <sup>6</sup>
+But in most cases that comes later in the journey: in the meanwhile, avoid becoming a trophy Data Scientist!

 ## Next post preview
 In part 2, I will cover how to define a hiring process for a Machine Learning Engineer: